-Are you unemployed or under-employed?
+Are you unemployed or low-income?
 Have you been laid off or received a notice of lay-off?
-If so, you might qualify for a government grant that can really help you get trained, certified and placed in your new job.
+If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new job.
 There is no cost to you.
 Let’s see if you are eligible!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much stronger than average.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much better than average.
 Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
 Some markets are even better than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the supply of qualified workers is very small.
-The cyber-crime epidemic is expected to triple the number of job openings over the next five years.
-Employers badly need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the amount of qualified workers is very small.
+The cyber-crime epidemic is expected to triple the number of open positions over the next five years.
+Employers desperately need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-Responsible administrative assistants perform many administrative jobs and clerical tasks.
-Duties include providing support to managers and employees, helping in daily office needs and managing the company’s general administrative requirements.
-The more qualified administrative assistants can make a surprisingly good income if they have the necessary abilities.
+Responsible executive secretaries perform many administrative jobs and clerical tasks.
+Duties include providing assistance to managers and employees, assisting in every day office needs and managing the company’s general administrative requirements.
+The more qualified executive secretaries can make a surprisingly good salary if they have the necessary abilities.
 Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides free training grants to aid people get trained, certified and placed in high demand careers such as information technology, cyber-security, business analysis, project management and more.
+It provides free training grants to help people get trained, certified and placed in high demand careers such as information technology, cyber-security, business analysis, project management and more.
 The idea is that there are fields in which there are not enough qualified people and there are declining careers in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing free funding for career training in high demand fields to those who qualify for this grant.
-This training is intended to make your skills marketable so you can get hired and get back into the workforce.
+The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing free funding for job training in high demand fields to those who are eligible for this grant.
+This training is designed to make your skills marketable so you can get a job and return to the workforce.
 This is a grant, not a loan.
 If you are eligible, everything is paid for, even the exam.
 The amounts vary by county but can be as high as $10,000 depending where you live.

-This is a jobs program so you must choose a program where there is a high expectation of employment.
+This is a jobs program so you must pick something where there is a high expectation of gainingemployment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select a career that is in high demand.
-For each approved career, there will be approved training programs to choose from.
+For each approved occupation, there will be approved training plans to choose from.

-The 3 most common classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you could qualify as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and number of people in your family, then you could qualify under Adult Low Income.
-For youths age 18-24, you might qualify if you are not currently in school.
-You must also be found to be “suitable.”
+The 3 most typical categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you could be eligible as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and number of people in your family, then you could be eligible under Adult Low Income.
+For youths age 18-24, you might be eligible if you are not going to school.
+You must also be determined to be “suitable.”
 This is not an entitlement.
-The process is complicated so it is best to discuss this with us beforehand to see if you are eligible.
+The process is convoluted so it is best to speak with us beforehand to see if you are eligible.

-You need to select a program that can be finished in a short period of time that will boost your marketability enough to help get you a job.
-We look at the best ways to use your experience to add a certification that will make you attractive to employers and easier to get hired.
-Some occupations are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You need to select a plan that can be completed in a short period of time that will raise your marketability enough to help get you hired.
+We look at the best ways to use your work history to add a certification that will make you attractive to recruiters and easier to get hired.
+Some career choices are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no charge to you if you qualify.
-Nothing to pay or any out of pocket expenses.
+There is no cost to you if you are eligible.
+No reimbursement or any personal expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
-We will be working with a remarkably bureaucratic government agency.
-The steps are confusing.
-A number of schools are reluctant to work with WIOA if they can avoid it.
-I highly recommend you work with an expert.
+We will be working with a very bureaucratic government agency.
+The process is confusing.
+A lot of schools are reluctant to work with WIOA if they can avoid it.
+I highly advise you consult with an expert.

 Yes!
-The whole purpose of this grant is to help you get a job.
-We have teamed up with a staffing company that has dedicated a person to work at our facility exclusively with our clients.
-She assists with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your information in front of hiring managers.
-We work with over 3,000 employers in Central Florida who use us for their training needs.
-A lot of them recruit from us so we get many job leads that are not accessible to the general public.
+The whole purpose of this grant is to help you get back in the workforce.
+We have partnered with a staffing company that has devoted a person to work at our facility exclusively with our clients.
+She assists with your resume, cover letter, LinkedIn profile, interview skills and most importantly, getting your resume in front of hiring managers.
+We work with over 3,000 employers in Central Florida who use us for their training requirements.
+A lot of them recruit from us so we get many job leads that are not available to the general public.
 Over half the jobs we have helped place people in are not even advertised.

-I have over 20 years’ experience in education.
+I have over 20+ experience in education.
 I, too, was laid off from my position several years ago and struggled to get employed again because of my age.
-Luckily, I got back to work, but this time on the business side.
-Then I learned about the WIOA grant and knew what a boon this could be for the unemployed or people with a low income.
-Most people do not relish working with it becase of all the red tape.
-The rules vary from one county to the next and are frequently changing.
+Luckily, I was able to get back into the workforce, but this time on the business side.
+Then I discovered the WIOA grant and realized what a boon this could be for people who lost their jobs or people with a low income.
+Many others do not relish working with it becase of all the red tape.
+The processes vary from one county to the next and are constantly changing.
 However, I have always been good at dealing with bureaucratic paperwork.
-My experience working in career education gives me an in depth grasp of the many career choices and what it takes to get started.
-I now specialize in helping veterans, unemployed (and low income) people who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
+My experience working in career education gives me an in depth understanding of the many career choices and what it takes to get hired.
+I now specialize in assisting veterans, unemployed (and under-employed) people who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
 Let’s see what you are eligible for!